lucamps/pacman-cpp-allegro/README.md

 A game developed in the first semester of CS course's "Programming 1" subject at UFV by a group of four students, using C++ and Allegro5 library to clone a Pacman game.
 This is a non-profit project for educational use.

-OBS: The source code variables and it's comments are currently in Portuguese-BR language.
+OBS: The source code variables and it's comments language are currently in Portuguese-BR.

 ## How to run?